Fixed-term employment contracts limited to 2 years

 Note: The material and contents provided in this publication are informative in nature only.
 It is not intended to be advice and you should not act specifically on the basis of this information alone.
 If expert assistance is required, professional advice should be obtained.

-Schedule a consultation
+Schedule a consultation with a business expert.

-We do more than just financial services and tax returns.
+At Latter Kennedy, we do more than just financial services and tax returns.
 Schedule an obligation-free consultation and let us help you to get back on track to achieving your accounting, business and taxation goals.